-The Andrew File System (AFS) is a central file storage, sharing, and retrieval system that you can access from Windows, Macintosh, and Unix computers.
+The Andrew File System (AFS)—also known as Institutional File System (IFS)—is a central file storage, sharing, and retrieval system that you can access from Windows, Macintosh, and Unix computers.
 It is derived from the Andrew File System developed at Carnegie-Mellon University.
 AFS lets you access your documents and files from different computers at different locations.

 Faculty, staff and students affiliated with the College of Engineering automatically receive a 10GB AFS home directory as part of their standard computing services.
 Other members of the U-M community who are eligible for standard computing services may choose to use the AFS Self-Provisioning Tool to receive a 10GB AFS home directory or to verify they already have one.
 That home directory can be used to store and share files and to publish personal Web pages.
 For information about AFS, see AFS Overview (R1070).

 Group directories are also available.
 See "How do I get AFS space for a class, group, or campus organization?" for details.

 Yes!
 You can use MFile to work with the files in your AFS home directory.
 It can also be used to access group home directories.
 See Using Your AFS Home Directory Over the Web with MFile (S4311) for details.

 For file transfer connections (SFTP), use this hostname: